TITLE Director of Secondary Education

 Experience: At least one year of successful secondary level teaching experience is required.
 Experience working with students, staff, and parents of diverse backgrounds is required.
 Five years of school experience at the secondary level is preferred.
 College or university teaching experience is preferred.
 School district-level administrative experience is preferred.

-1. Facilitates the effective operation of the Bachelor of Science in Education (BSED) and the Master of Science in Education (MSED) Oversight Committees and other governance committee structures focusing on PK-12 and secondary programs by facilitating meetings and serving as a non-voting, ex-officio member of the BSED and MSED committees as prescribed in the bylaws of the Professional Education Committee (PEC) .
+1. Facilitates the effective operation of the Bachelor of Science in Education (BSED) and the Master of Science in Education (MSED) Oversight Committees and other governance committee structures focusing on PK-12 and secondary programs by facilitating meetings and serving as a non-voting, ex-officio member of the BSED and MSED committees as prescribed in the bylaws of the EPP.

-2. Collaborates with the College of Education (COE) Assistant Dean for Assessment and Accreditation with the monitoring and evaluation of secondary education programs by facilitating the collection of secondary education data for accreditation (National Accreditation for Accreditation of Teacher Education [NCATE], Missouri Department of Secondary and Elementary Education [DESE], and Specialized Professional Associations [SPAs]) and supporting individual programs for both internal and external review of their respective programs, including oversight of the secondary education DESE certification process and programs.
+2. Collaborates with the College of Education (COE) Associate Dean for Assessment and Accreditation with the monitoring and evaluation of secondary education programs by facilitating the collection of K-12 and secondary education data for the Council for the Accreditation of Educator Preparation (CAEP), Missouri Department of Secondary and Elementary Education (DESE), and Specialized Professional Associations (SPAs) and supporting individual programs for both internal and external review of their respective programs, including oversight of the secondary education DESE certification process and programs.